 This is an attractive mining bee which is very scarce and poorly known in Ireland, having been recorded on just four occasions.
 It is similar to Andrena scotica, but both sexes have subtle red markings on the margins of the first and second tergites, as well as on sternites 1 and 2 (see images below).
 The red colouration is more pronounced in the summer generation.
 Compared to female A. scotica, A. trimmerana typically has a harier abdomen with a slightly more ‘banded’ look, due to the lightened hind margins of the tergites.
 The males possess a narrow spine adjacent to the base of the mandibles, which A. scotica lacks.
 They also have a pale marking on the hind tibia, which males of the similar Andrena rosae lack.
 The extreme paucity of records mean it is classed as Critically Endangered.

 Distribution in Ireland: The four records all come from Cos.
 Dublin and Carlow, suggesting a very localised southeastern distribution pattern here.
+It is widespread in central and southern Europe.

 Flight period: A bivoltine specues, flying from mid-March until mid-May and again from early July until late August, although this infomation is based on British data and it has only ever been found in Ireland during April and May.